Anxiety Therapy in London

 People asking for help with anxiety therapy or counselling tend to often experience excessive worry about a range of things such as finances, relationships, health, work and school.
-Whilst everyone worries from time to time, those with high levels of anxiety, like those with GAD, can experience worries as being relatively uncontrollable, distressing and persistent.
-People with high anxiety levels may also face discrete periods of ruminating which lasts from a few minutes to hours.
+Whilst everyone worries from time to time, those with high anxiety levels, like those with GAD, can experience worries as being relatively uncontrollable, distressing and persistent.
+People with high anxiety levels may also face discrete ruminating periods, which lasts from a few minutes to hours.

-High anxiety levels often involves the following Cognitive and Emotional symptoms:
+High anxiety levels often involve the following Cognitive and Emotional symptoms:

 - Feeling overwhelmed

 - The sense of not being in control

 People can often experience unpleasant physical symptoms associated with their anxiety, such as:

 - Poor or increased appetite